Baldpet/visit-corfu/README.md

 I have fully tested all the links on the site to make sure that they go through to the correct page.
 I have also made sure that any which are linked to outside sites open in a new window.
-The submit button has also be teasted although does not lead to anything as there is no server set up behind the scenes.
+The submit button has also be tested although does not lead to anything as there is no server set up behind the scenes.

 ### Contact Form